sabarikennady/CryptoPortfolioTracker/README.md

 # CryptoPortfolioTracker

 CryptoPortfolioTracker is a React Native application that allows users to track cryptocurrency prices, view detailed charts, manage their crypto portfolio, and view rewards earned through app usage.
+(Inspired from Kite-Zerodha)

 ## Features